Endoscopic Sinus Surgery for Children

 - At first, there may be some drainage from the nose.
 The drainage may have a small amount of blood.
 Your child may cough or spit up some pink or brown mucus.

 - Your child’s ENT may advise that your child use nasal ointment, saltwater or saline spray, or nasal steroid spray after surgery.
-Follow instructions carefully.
+Follow directions carefully.

 - A visit with your child’s healthcare provider will be scheduled for 1 to 2 weeks after surgery.
 Your child will need other follow-up appointments in the months after surgery.
 These are to make sure that the nose and sinuses are healing as they should.